 A graduate of Wilkes Central High School, Maria received her B.S. degree in Elementary Education from Appalachian State University where she graduated magna cum laude.

 Instructor Audrey Casamer is an Arkansas native who holds a strong passion for sharing her love of dance through teaching and choreographing.
 She has trained at Broadway Dance Center in NYC as part of their professional semester, where she concentrated in tap, ballet, theatre, jazz, contemporary and street styles with other professional dancers, choreographers and performers.
 She's been a member of Little Rock, Arkansas' first and only professional tap company - UnTapped.
 She also served as the Tap director at All That Dance in Bentonville, AR.

 She plans to continue sharing her knowledge of dance for years to come and gratefully considers every dancer she works with as someone she can learn from.
 She aims to instill confidence, technique and strong work ethic into every student and is very happy to be part of Studio 68!

 Rachel spent several summers as a cast member at Horn in the West, an outdoor drama presented in Boone, NC.
-She was the director of DanCIS, a non-profit dance program offered through Communities in Schools.
+For several years, she was the director of DanCIS, a non-profit dance program offered through Communities in Schools.
 Rachel became a certified member of Dance Masters of America in 2017.

 Office manager Debbie Coles is known affectionately as "the Dancers' Principal."
 As Miss Natalie's Aunt, and mother of two grown dancers, she knows the ins and outs of the dance studio!
 She makes sure the studio and it's staff is organized and efficient.
 If you ever need to know anything, just ask Miss Debbie!